courtney-rosenthal/postfix-country-policy-service/README.md

 The "check_policy_service unix:private/country-policy" line implements
 the access policy by country service.

-This example implements the following:
+This setup allows me to implement the following policy:

     * Senders with a country policy of "OK" are accepted, without running greylisting.